thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (rest [6 5 8 11 3 2 7 9 4 1 10 12])
 </code></pre>

 Splitting the rest of the elements in our collection into the lesser and greater groups is the trickiest part of the program.
-We can go to the trouble of writing a bespoke function that does this for us but <code>filterv</code> actually does just what we’re looking for.
+We can go to the trouble of writing a bespoke function that does this but <code>filterv</code> actually does just what we need.

 <pre><code class="language-klipse">
 (filterv (fn [x]